See: on-page navigation

 - Use keywords in category names.
 Example: towns where you provide a service, or the products you sell.

-- Experimental idea: Make some plain text content as an option for people using a screen reader.
+- EXPERIMENTAL: Make some plain text content as an option for people using a screen reader.
 This would be a .txt file.
 You can put links in brackets.
 Link to these pages from a dedicated ADA/Accessibility friendly index.
 Use a noscript tag (provides a section that shows up on the screen of a browser which has scripting disabled) to direct users to this special index.

 - Use LOTS of structured data!
 (Learn more on this first rate page).